 If the company is a public one, then the directors are given a maximum of 7 months from the accounting reference date.

 If the first set of accounts for a new company span a period of more than 12 months, then they must be filed within 22 months of the date of incorporation for private companies and within 19 months for public companies.
 In practice, it is easier to file for the initial short period between the date of incorporation and the date of the first accounts, and then file on an annual basis after that.

 If the financial statements reach Companies House after the deadline, then the company is charged a late filing penalty.
 The later the date of delivery, the greater the fine.

 To help avoid late filing and the resulting prosecution and penalties, you can sign up to an alerts service provided by Companies House that should remind you in advance of your responsibilities and dates in respect to all documents that need to be filed.

 Responsibilities to the company

-In a private company, the director has a responsibility (a fiduciary duty) to act in the best interests of the company without regard to his pay or terms of employment.
+In a private company, the director has a responsibility (a fiduciary duty) to act in the best interests of the company without regard to their pay or terms of employment.

 There are several areas where directors may be personally liable for the actions of the company.
-You can read more about them here, but they include, for example, anti-competitive activities, and corporate manslaughter.
+The duties of directors include, for example, anti-competitive activities, and corporate manslaughter.

-The Health and Safety Commission have issued guidance (INDG 343 Directors' responsibilities for health and safety) advising that organisations assign directorial responsibility to a board director, and outlining the range of board level tasks.
+The Health and Safety Commission have issued guidance advising that organisations assign directorial responsibility to a board director, and outlining the range of board level tasks.